 She didn't know how long she lay there next to him.
 It might have been years.
 A lifetime.
 She didn't even know Gaston was behind her until he pulled her away to face him, looking more savage than any animal she had ever seen in her life.

 Her eyes widened with horror.
-"NO!" she screamed.
-She tried desperately to reach for the body but Gaston simply lifted her off the ground, carrying her nonchalantly back to his horse.
+"NO!"
+She tried desperately to reach for the body but Gaston was already lifting her off the ground, carrying her nonchalantly back to his horse.

-"We're going back to the village now," he continued as he chucked her on to the saddle, "And you, old man," he said, turning to Maurice, "You better not even think about making any detours on that horse of yours."
+"We're going back to the village now," he continued as he chucked her on to the saddle.
+"And you, old man," he said, turning to Maurice, "Don't even think about making any detours on that horse of yours."

 And from the West Wing, the last petal of the enchanted rose finally fell.